dotnet/runtime/docs/coding-guidelines/libraries-packaging.md

 ### TargetFrameworks

 By default all TargetFrameworks listed in your project will be included in the package.
-You may exclude sepecific TargetFrameworks by setting `ExcludeFromPackage` on that framework.
+You may exclude specific TargetFrameworks by setting `ExcludeFromPackage` on that framework.
 ```xml
   <PropertyGroup>
     <ExcludeFromPackage Condition="'$(TargetFramework)' == 'net5.0'">true</ExcludeFromPackage>